-The first file to create is the header file person.h
+The first file to create is the header file, person.h.
+This will define our types and method signatures.

 /*